webplatform/docs-wpd/Projects/SSO/Importing_users_from_MediaWiki_to_Firefox_Accounts/index.md

 ---
-title: Importing users from MediaWiki to Firefox Accounts
+title: 'Importing users from MediaWiki to Firefox Accounts'
 uri: 'WPD:Projects/SSO/Importing users from MediaWiki to Firefox Accounts'

 ---